bdeckard92/dupUT/01-Class-Content/10-OOP/01-Activities/Git-Guide/README.md

 Let's practice using `git stash` by following these steps:

-1. Create a new repository called `stashPop` using the following commands:
+1. Create a new repository called `stashPop` by using the following commands:

    ```sh
    mkdir stashPop